Shampra/EvernoteToAnytype/README.md

         - when there are several checkboxes or lists, they are transformed into text ("[ ]", "[X]", "-")
         - when there are several images, **only the first is kept**
 - Colors: colors are converted to the limited anytype list, trying to take the closest color...
-- Some images are currently buggy
-- SVGs are not supported (integration of a converter planned for the tool)
+- SVGs are not supported, this converter convert SVG to PNG
 - no embedding for txt files, Google drive, etc.

 **Evernote limitations :**